 Did anyone watch Nightraid 1931?
 I sure didn’t.
-I bought the Bluray when it came out because I liked the cover.
+I bought the Bluray when it came out because I liked the cover art.
 It sat on my shelf for years next to all of the other shows I would “eventually get around to.”

 If there was an award for Best Movie About Torturing Children, Sleepers would be a top contender.

 House of Five Leaves also came out in Spring.
-It’s a very slow show about samurai.
+It’s an excruciatingly slow show about samurai.
 I think.
-I reviewed it for Anime 3000, but the only things I remember are that the characters had scary eyes and the opening slapped.
+I reviewed it for Anime 3000, but the only things I remember is that the characters have scary eyes and the opening slaps.